After you Register

-Lamb Learner Success Centre (LSC) offers academic coaching, testing services, accessibility services and funding advising.
-The LSC is dedicated to supporting the academic needs of all SAIT students.
-Contact the LSC for more information about our services.
+Lamb Learner Success Centre (LSC) offers academic coaching, tutoring and testing services.
+We're dedicated to supporting the academic needs of all SAIT students.
+Contact us for more information about our services.

 Office of the Registrar provides program advising, registration and course information, recognition of prior learning, general campus information plus much more.
 Contact the Office of the Registrar online, by phone or in person.

 Chinook Lodge Aboriginal Resource Centre welcomes learners from across the globe and provides support and tools for academic and personal success to our First Nations, Métis and Inuit students.
 Find out more about the Lodge.

 SAIT Recreation offers more than 50 recreation programs ranging from martial arts, to fitness classes, to dance and yoga classes for children and adults.
 Monthly and semester-based Wellness Centre memberships are available to continuing education students.